cybette/klptest/index.md

 # Get Involved with the Community

-Koku is open souce and open for contributions.
+Koku is open source and open for contributions.
 Everyone is invited to connect, ask questions, give feedback, and collaborate in the Koku Community!

 * [Twitter]({{ site.twitter_url }}): connect with us to be informed about announcements and happenings
 * [GitHub]({{ site.source_url }}): check out the source code in the repositories for the different components illustrated in the architecture diagram